muratk5n/thirdwave/en/README.md

 ---

 Never Tango with an Eskimo.
-That is a song.
+That was a song.

 ---